Overview

 About

-The City and MDHR will select an independent evaluator.
-We will follow a process set forth in the court-enforceable settlement agreement.
+The City and MDHR selected an Independent Evaluator.
+We followed a process set forth in the court-enforceable settlement agreement.

 You can read about: